Home

 Judging Assignments

-Not being licensed, the instructor was especially honored to be asked to judge the following AKC sanctioned assignments in obedience, conformation and junior handling:
+Not being licensed, I was honored to be asked to judge the following AKC sanctioned and non-sanctioned assignments in obedience, conformation, junior handling and numerous Michigan 4-H events:

 Professional Handling